-Read our 2018 annual report
+Read our 2022 annual report

 The first phase of Concern Worldwide’s conservation agriculture programme in Malawi and Zambia came to an end in August 2013.

 The three-year project commenced in July 2010.
 In that time, we have trained more than 6,400 farmers in both Malawi and Zambia.

 A typical sub-Saharan African farmer can grow roughly 1,500kg of maize on one hectare.
 This is just enough to get a family of six through one year, with little left over.

 Last year, crop yields were on average 100% greater than conventional yields for either country’s staple food, maize.

 Building on the successes and lessons learnt from the first phase of this project, Accenture has again partnered with Concern for a second three-year project.
 The aim is to promote conservation farming techniques to over 7,000 farming families in Malawi and 6,000 farmers in Zambia.